Dr Oonagh Murphy

-Dr Oonagh Murphy is an arts manager, writer and lecturer her research has taken her around the world to explore international best practice on the scalability of emerging technologies for cultural organisations.
-In August 2017 she joined Goldsmiths, University of London as Lecturer in Arts Management.
-Prior to joining Goldsmiths she was Associate Professor of Visual Arts Management and Curating at Richmond the American International University in London.
+Dr Oonagh Murphy is a Senior Lecturer in Digital Culture and Society at Goldsmiths, University of London.
+As an arts manager, writer and lecturer her research has taken her around the world to explore international best practice on the scalability of emerging technologies for cultural organisations.

 Teaching and Supervision

 Murphy, Oonagh.
-2018.
-By Not For: Engagement Strategies in a Digital Age.
-In: Aleksandar Brkić and William Byrnes, J, eds.
+2019.
+With Not For: Engagement Strategies in a Digital Age.
+In: William Byrnes, J and Aleksandar Brkić, eds.
 The Routledge Companion to Arts Management.
-Routledge.
+Abingdon: Routledge.
 ISBN 9781138492226

 Murphy, Oonagh.
 2016.
 Rethinking participatory practice in a Web 2.0 world.
 In: Kayte McSweeney and Jen Kavanagh, eds.
 Museum Participation: New Directions for Audience Collaboration.
 Edinburgh: Museums Etc. ISBN 1910144789